enkidevs/curriculum/docker/fundamentals/networking/docker-dns-2.md

 Note: We can use the command `--network-alias` to create a network-scoped alias for a container.

-By sending requests to the alias instead of a particular container name, Docker will perform round-robin load balancing and redirect it to one of the instances.
+By sending requests to the alias instead of a particular container name, Docker will perform round-robin[1] load balancing and redirect it to one of the instances.

-_Note_: [DNS Round Robin](https://en.wikipedia.org/wiki/Round-robin_DNS) basically means that we can have different hosts (ip addresses) with DNS aliases that respond to the same DNS name and then particular hosts are selected in a Round Robin fashion (for example, each host can get a specific time slice as the main ip behind the DNS name)

 For Docker particularly, this is useful in production to get around the fact that container names are unique.
 For example, this allows us to install the same app twice (maybe `dev` and `test`) on the same docker server and we need to, in both of those, call something `search` in the DNS.